 Religion is the other side of tradition for Tate.
 It is a "profound conviction about the way life should be lived."
 It is for him culture, a "deep unity of mind" with other members of society.
 Tate emphasizes the need for religion as "the sole technique for validating values "to achieve a harmonious adjustment between life and thought which could exist only in a stable society.
 He observes that religious faith is destroyed by the use of reason, the instrument of abstraction and science.
-Abstraction debases human sensibility, turning the mind into a mere machine and blocks it from apprehending concrete experience Tate considers "the death of religion no less than the death of anything else."
-In his essay in I'll Make My Stand entitled "Remarks on the Southern spiritual life. ...
+Abstraction debases human sensibility, turning the mind into a mere machine and blocks it from apprehending concrete experience Tate considers "the death of religion no less than the death of anything else." his essay in I'll Make My Stand entitled "Remarks on the Southern Religion" (1930) which he rewrote under the title of "Religion and the Old South" in Essays of Four Decades (1971), Tate condemns the Southerners as "pretentious" who fail

+To re-establish a ... self - contained and essentially spiritual life. ...
 They had a religious life, but it was not enough organized with a right mythology..
-In fact, their rational life was not powerfully united to the religious experience, as it was in medieval society....
+In fact, their rational life was not powerfully united to the religious experience, as it was in medieval society . ...